grain-lang/grain/stdlib/immutablepriorityqueue.md

 drain : ImmutablePriorityQueue<a> -> List<a>
 ```

-Returns all of the elements in the priority queue in priority order.
+Produces a list of all elements in the priority queue in priority order.

 Parameters: